RahulMirji/Hackathon-2.0/secure-exam-frontend/components/auth/README.md

 ## Usage

 ### Login
 Navigate to `/auth/login` to access the login page.
+Click "Continue with Google" to authenticate.
 After successful login, users are redirected to the landing page.

 ### Sign Up
 Navigate to `/auth/signup` to create a new account.
+Click "Continue with Google" to authenticate.
 After successful signup, users are redirected to the landing page.

-## Image Setup
+## Google OAuth Setup

-Place an image named `auth-image.jpg` in the `public` folder for the side panel image.
-You can use any professional image of someone working on a laptop.
+Make sure Google authentication is enabled in your Firebase Console:
+1. Go to Firebase Console > Authentication > Sign-in method
+2. Enable Google as a sign-in provider
+3. Add your authorized domains

 ## Auth Context